caleb531/automata/docs/fa/class-dfa.md

 ## DFA.complement(self, retain_names=False, minify=True)

 Creates a DFA which accepts an input if and only if the old one does not.
 Minifies by default.
 Unreachable states are always removed.
+Partial DFAs are converted into complete ones.

 ```python
 minimal_complement_dfa = ~dfa